 Consider the primary use-case for the AlienVault reputation data: importing it into a SEIM or IDP/IDS environment to alert incident response team members or just log/block malicious activity.
 How would this quick overview of the reputation data influence the configuration of your security technologies to ensure the least number of false positives?
 Or, possibly more importantly, how valuable is this data set to you given the reliability and risk levels?

-We’ll take a slightly more deterministic view of those questions by asking, “how many nodes from the reputation database represent a real threat?”.
-There is a reason AlienVault included both Risk and Reliability fields, and we should be able to use these attributes to classify nodes into ones we “really care about” and others that are less of a priority.
+We’ll take a slightly more deterministic view of those questions by asking, “which nodes from the reputation database represent a real threat?”.
+There is a reason AlienVault included both Risk and Reliability fields, and we should be able to use these attributes to classify nodes into two categories: 1) the nodes we really care about, and 2) everything else.
 The definition of “really care about” can be somewhat subjective, but it is unrealistic to believe we can alert on all detected activity by one of these 260,000 nodes.
 Some form of prioritization triage must occur and it is a far better approach to base the outcome on statistical analysis versus a “gut call” or solely on “expert opinion” alone.

 A good first step to answering the “which nodes do we really care about?” question is to cross-classify the nodes using the Risk and Reliability factors.
 This is more commonly referred to as a contingency table, which is a tabular view of the multivariate frequency distribution of specific variables.
 If that sounds a bit confusing, it will make much more sense when you review the output below.
 After building a contingency table, we can take both a numeric and graphical look at the results to see where the AlienVault nodes cluster.